AriPal/articles/Readme.md

 > What is Azure Actice Directory (AAD), and why do we need it?
 In order to secure our data from a unauthorized users, we must ensure two things; they belong to the correct domain (company), and consent to provided access permisions like (User.Read, File.Read).

 This article won't cover how to integrate a web application with Microsoft Teams using App Studio.
-Here's a nice [article](https://medium.com/@paumadregis/custom-microsoft-teams-applications-the-easy-way-6da0a5975336) by Pär that covers it very well.
+Here's a nice [article](https://medium.com/@paumadregis/custom-microsoft-teams-applications-the-easy-way-6da0a5975336) by Pär Joona that covers it very well.

 ## Prerequisites